Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Excellent."
 Kirk announced, ducking under the door frame and into the great ring hallway that ran around the station's interior.

-"So… what's here?"
+"So... what's here?"
 Lewis was next, squeezing delicately out from where Vedreg's furry mass had been pinning him to the wall.
 "What do we have?"

 "A functioning nanofactory and an entire moonlet's-worth of raw material."
 Kirk told him.
-"With those two things plus time, what we have is… anything."
+"With those two things plus time, what we have is... anything."

 "Food?
 Water?"

 "Both in plentiful supply."
 Kirk assured him.
 "This station was intended for extreme deep space observation.
 It's equipped to be manned by a full Grand House - about six hundred Kwmbwrw - for a year between resupplies.

-"And, uh… where *are* those six hundred Kwmbwrw?"
+"And, uh... where *are* those six hundred Kwmbwrw?"
 Lewis asked.

 Kirk imitated a shrug for his benefit.
 "They were not aboard when I found the place." he replied.